Find information regarding management of your University Core Facility below.

 - It is expected that the Operations Director will regularly update the contact information and resource list in the database used by the Core Facilities Search Engine.

-- It is expected that the Faculty Director and Operations Director will participate in the Core Facilities Review Panel when requested by the Director of Core Facilities.
+- It is expected that the Faculty Director, Operations Director and core staff that submit equipment grant proposals will participate in the Core Facilities Review Panel when requested by the Director of Core Facilities.

-The narrative section should be submitted as a PDF file, and budget and usage data should be included using Excel templates provided online (either as a single file with separate tabs or as separate files).
+The narrative section should be submitted as a PDF file, and budget, meeting notes, business continuity plan and usage data should be included as separate files.

 Note: When answering questions about the “past year” for the Usage Reports, please use the April 1st to March 31st calendar year (not fiscal or calendar year).
 For the Budget Projections, refer to the fiscal year calendar (September 1st through August 31st).